adithyarao3103/Visitor-Counter/readme.md

 ![dashboard](image.png)
 ( you can put the value of counter in the texbox and click on update to set the counter to the given value )

-### `/increment?name=countername`

-Increments the counter `countername` by 1.
-Use this route in a hidden iframe in your website to increment the counter.

 ### `/show?name=countername`

 Returns a svg displaying the current count of counter `countername`.